VictorKoffed/Projekt-Android/README.md

 ##  Known issue (Bugfix)

-1. Archive old beans when reaching zero and brews to remove them from home?
+1. Archive old beans when reaching zero or choose to manual and brews to remove them from home?
 2. replace volley with modern hilt option
 3. The auto connect BLE dont work.
 4. Clean up warnings and refactor ∞